Can I Use My Amp For Distortion?

 When you push these non-master volume amps, you generally have a wider frequency span.
 Crank up the volume, and you’ll see and hear that the high end is still bright and shimmering, while the low end remains quite earthy.

 With pedals you tend to get a narrower frequency range, and this is most noticeable at the low end.
 Just about every pedal seems to cut a little bit off the lower end frequencies.
-That’s why so many guitar players go with the tube amp, as this will really rattle your insides with the low-end frequencies.
+That’s why so many guitar players go with the tube amp (I like the Monoprice tube amp myself), as this will really rattle your insides with the low-end frequencies.

 There’s also the almost mystical relationship between guitar and amp when you’ve got a primed amp to go with your guitar.
 It’s like they merge into a single instrument.
 Since the amp doesn’t cut down on the frequency range, you’re able to go crazy with your guitar pickups.
 You have the whole range of grit to work with.
 The compression is more gradual, so the clipping of the tone is much more natural and less harsh.